Estimated reading time: 12 minutes

 The platform balances lean, agile, and design-thinking principles to enable entrepreneurial-minded teams to reap the benefits of full life cycle project management without the fluff.

 Leantime goes the extra mile with security and data privacy as it facilitates healthcare providers and startups with the ability to be HIPAA compliant.
-Ensuring your product-sharing processes and milestones are in safe keeping.
-Jump into SSL-based data encryption, self-hosted secure installation, LDAP/SSO integrations (SSO coming soon), user-based permission access.
+Ensuring your product-sharing processes and milestones are in safekeeping.

 When it comes to installation, it can’t get much easier to set it up and get running with Leantime.
-Just get the latest release package, carry out an empty MySQL database, point the domain to /public directory, fill in credentials, and get to managing your projects.
+Get the latest release package, carry out an empty MySQL database, point the domain to /public directory, fill in credentials, and manage your projects.

 - White Labeling